 Tabletop Testing – Tabletop testing is a little more thorough than walkthrough testing.
 In this instance, you want to create a specific scenario such as an office flood.
 You would then involve representatives of each department within your business to walk through the existing disaster recovery plan by asking them how they would react to the scenario.
 This is a good method for finding holes in your disaster recovery plan and understanding areas that particular individuals or departments are struggling with.

 Simulation Testing – A simulation test requires more time and effort than a walkthrough test or a tabletop test.
-However, they provide you will greater insight as to how prepared you are for a disaster.
+However, they provide you with greater insight as to how prepared you are for a disaster.
 In this instance, you should simulate a disaster within your business to see if the procedures and resources in place, allow you to recovery in a timely, efficient fashion.
 Try to be as strict as possible with your simulation.
 For example, if you’re simulating a fire that damages a certain piece of hardware, don’t cheat and use the hardware if your plan doesn’t work.
 Instead, record the problem, explain why it doesn’t work, ensure you build in a functional response and test it again.